 For instance, an infrared sensor with distance-to-spot ratio of 5:1 will measure approximately 1cm of diameter when the sensor is located 5cm away from the target.

 For example, measuring the temperature of metallic materials is suggested to be done at a wavelength in which the metals exhibit a relatively high emissivity.
 The shortest possible wavelength should be used as measurement errors increase with correlation to the wavelength.
 The optimum is generally achieved at a wavelength of 0.8 – 1 µm.

 For plastic materials, optimal results are achieved when measurements are taken at a wavelength where the transmissivity of plastics is negligible.
 The thickness of plastics should also be taken into consideration as thin materials are more transmissive than thick plastics.
 The optimal wavelength range can be determined by testing the plastics materials.
 This can be from 3.43 µm for thin plastics or between 8 and 14 µm for thicker ones.

 The infrared technology offers fast measuring and precise temperature measurement that is crucial for the research and testing applications in the industrial and academic laboratory.
-Researchers have reportedly used infrared camera, infrared thermometer and multi-color pyrometer to capture the temperature of individual particles in coal combustion reactor in an attempt to understand the transient phenomena behind combusting coal particles to practically design a new low-emission burner technology.
-These infrared technology can capture the transient changes that occurs in milliseconds which is unable to be measured with conventional thermocouple.
+Researchers have reportedly used infrared cameras, infrared thermometers and multi-colour pyrometers to capture the temperature of individual particles in coal combustion reactors in an attempt to understand the transient phenomena behind combusting coal particles to practically design a new low-emission burner technology.
+This infrared technology can capture the transient changes that occur in milliseconds which is unable to be measured with a conventional thermocouple.
 In industrial environments, it is a qualified and approved sensor technology to measure, monitor and control process temperature.

 Would you like more information from one of our experts?Contact us for discussion